sablier-labs/v2-periphery/README.md

 ## ⚠️ Archived

 This repository has been archived and is no longer maintained.
-For up to date, please visit the following repos:
+For the latest contracts and updates, please visit the following repos:

 1. [Lockup Repo](https://github.com/sablier-labs/lockup/)
 2. [Airdrop Repo](https://github.com/sablier-labs/airdrops/)